Show All Answers

 Important note: work that does not require a permit, still needs to comply with the City’s Bylaws and the BC Building Code.

-To book your inspection(s), you must have a building permit issued:
+To book your inspection(s), you must have a building or plumbing permit issued:

-You must be the owner of the property or produce a Letter of Agent Authorization (PDF) in order to apply for a Building Permit.
+You must be the owner of the property or produce a Agent Authorization Form for Permit Application or File Access (PDF) in order to apply for a building permit.

 The Building Permits Division is here to ensure all construction that occurs within the City meets the minimum standards for life and health safety as prescribed in the BC Building Code, the Safety Standards Act, the BC Electrical Code and the Gas Code.